In this chapter

-- Decide whether rooms will be made automatically or manually and how many rooms are needed (zoom automatically adjusts the number of participants per room)
+- Decide whether rooms will be made automatically, manually, or by participants’ choice, and how many rooms are needed (zoom automatically adjusts the number of participants per room)

 - Decide on the options, e.g., you can allow students to chose whether they participate or not by leaving the first option unchecked—”Move all participants into breakout rooms automatically”— and the second option checked “Allow participants to return to the main session at any time”